xSandeep/DOPE_LUFA/README.md

 and use it in a way that they customize.
 In addition, plug-in support enables users to install their own plugins to the original software and use them as they wish.
 Using the bot out of purpose will explicitly ban you.
-Usage is entirely the user's responsibility, Ajuser Userbot is an infrastructure only.
+Usage is entirely the user's responsibility, DOPE-LUFA Userbot is an infrastructure only.
 Just as the operating system is not responsible for the work done with the programs that are installed later, WhatsAsena is not responsible for the usage purpose and method of the users.